 - 1. Detach the burner unit from the hotbox by removing two screws (See figure 10).
 Lift the burner unit clear. - 2.
-Fit the two "U" section seals to the bottom edges of the hotbox side flanges (See figure 11). - 3.
-It is important that the grommet supplied in the loose parts pack is fitted to the hole in the rear of the hotbox.
+Fit the two U- seals 'A' to the bottom edges of the hotbox side flanges (See figure 11). - 3.
+It is important that the grommet 'K' supplied in the loose parts pack is fitted to the hole in the rear of the hotbox.